vtran1022/California-Couture/README.md

 # Application Details
 ## Related Items
 A dynamic photo carousel where each product card also renders a thumbnail photo carousel to allow the user to view additional photos.
-The user can select the star icon to compare the current product item to the related item selected.
+The user can select the star icon to bring up a comparison modal that compares the features of the current product item to the related item selected.

 ## Your Outfit
 A dynamic photo carousel where the user can add the current product item to their list or delete the item via the 'x' icon.